Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Simulation examples

 \subsection{Out-of-sample optimization}

 The in-sample optimization studied in the previous section might come across as a naive approach, but in many metric spaces it is the best one can do, the lack of Euclidean structure preventing the use of standard optimization algorithms.
-However, despite being non-Euclidean, some metric spaces admit coordinate representations/encodings in Euclidean spaces, e.g., unit spheres (stereographic projection), the positive definite manifold (Cholesky decomposition) and the space of $L_2$-functions (Karhunen-Lo{\`e}ve expansion, assuming we truncate it).
-In these cases, the full Euclidean non-linear optimization machinery can be brought forth to find the deepest point.
+However, despite being non-Euclidean, some metric spaces admit coordinate representations/encodings in Euclidean spaces.
+Such spaces include, e.g., unit spheres (stereographic projection), the positive definite manifold (Cholesky decomposition) and the space of $L_2$-functions (Karhunen-Lo{\`e}ve expansion, assuming we truncate it).
+In these cases, Euclidean non-linear optimization can be used to find the deepest point.

-To formalize the earlier, assume that there exists a bijective map $f: \mathcal{X} \to \mathcal{S}$ where $S \subseteq \mathbb{R}^q$ for some $q$.
+To formalize the earlier, assume that there exists a bijective map $f: \mathcal{X} \to \mathcal{S}$ where $\mathcal{S} \subseteq \mathbb{R}^q$ for some $q$.
 Then, the problem of finding the deepest object of a sample $X_1, \ldots, X_n \in \mathcal{X}$ can be formulated as

-where $D_n$ is some metric depth function w.r.t. the sample and $v$ is an Euclidean vector.
+where $D_n$ is some sample metric depth function and $v$ is an Euclidean vector.
 After finding the optimizer $v_0$, it can be mapped to $\mathcal{X}$ simply as $f(v_0)$.
-Since the map $v \mapsto D_n( f^{-1}(v) )$ is highly non-linear, \revision{we propose using bounded \textit{Nelder-Mead} (NMKB) and \textit{Limited-memory BFGS} (L-BFGS-B) for the purpose.
+Since the map $v \mapsto D_n( f^{-1}(v) )$ is highly non-linear, \revision{we propose using bounded \textit{Nelder-Mead} (NMKB) and \textit{Limited-memory BFGS} (L-BFGS-B) for the optimization.
 NMKB is a robust and derivative-free optimizer, which makes it generally well-suited for non-smooth functions like metric depths.
 However, it can be slow in high-dimensional problems.
 On the other hand, L-BFGS-B uses approximated gradients to find the optimum solutions and stores only the most recent steps during the optimization process, making it faster and more memory-efficient.
 See \cite{BFGS1995} for more details.

 We employed here the implementation provided by the R-package \texttt{dfoptim} for NMKB and R’s base \texttt{optim()} function for L-BFGS-B, configuring the algorithm with the following tuning parameters.
 The initial values were set using the top five in-sample deepest points and the search space was defined with a width of 0.10 for each dimension.
 To further alleviate computational burden, we apply a dimension reduction via PCA to the representations in the space $\mathcal{S}$ to map them to an $r$-dimensional space with $r \ll q$.
 As training data for the dimension reduction, we use the images $f(X_1), \ldots ,f(X_n)$ of the sample.
 As data, we generate a sample of correlation matrices similarly as described in Section \ref{cormat}, meaning that $(\mathcal{X}, d)$ is now the manifold of positive definite matrices having unit diagonal.
 We define the map $f$ such that $f(X_i)$ is the vector of length $p(p + 1)/2$ containing the non-zero elements in the Cholesky decomposition of $X_i$.
 Since the used optimization algorithms can produce solutions lying outside of the set $\mathcal{S}$ (that is, solutions which are covariance matrices, but not correlation matrices), we manually scale the final optimizer $f(v_0)$ into a proper correlation matrix.